KenKen: History

 In 2007, toy inventor Robert Fuhrer, owner of Nextoy and creator of Gator Golf, Crocodile Dentist, and dozens of other popular toys and games, encountered KenKen books published in Japan by the educational publisher Gakken Co., Ltd. and titled "Kashikoku naru Puzzle" (賢くなるパズル, Kashikoku naru pazuru).
 Fuhrer's company Nextoy, LLC (now holder of a trademark on "KenKen" and "KenDoku" as a name for brain-training puzzles) and chess International Master David Levy helped bring the puzzles to the attention of Michael Harvey, an editor of The Times (London).
 Harvey, impressed with what he calls its "depth and magnitude", arranged for publication of such puzzles, starting in March 2008, in The Times.
 Other papers, including the New York Times, followed suit.
 KenKen now appears in more than 200 newspapers in the United States and worldwide.
 In 2014, KenKen signed an agreement with DTI, the software division of inflight entertainment expert Advanced Flight Alliance AG, and its parent company Global Eagle Entertainment, to provide KenKen on international flights.
 In 2015, KenKen partnered with German news organization Der Spiegel.
 The magazine, which is one of Europe's largest news publications, offers KenKen puzzles on their mobile app.
 KenKen is also being used by over 30,000 teachers throughout the United States to teach math skills, problem solving techniques, logic, and critical thinking.
-Today KenKen can be played online at www.kenkenpuzzle.com, the New York Times and Yahoo!
-Games online sites, as well as on its iOS, Android and Kindle Fire apps.
+Today KenKen can be played online at www.kenkenpuzzle.com, as well as on its iOS, Android and Kindle Fire apps.